AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-beta-environment.md

 ---
-description: Die Beta-Umgebung dient zum Testen von Audience Manager-Implementierungen. Änderungen in der Beta-Version wirken sich nicht auf die Produktionsdaten aus.
-Die Audience Manager-Betaumgebung ist eine kleinere, eigenständige Version der Produktionsumgebung.
-Alle Daten, die Sie testen möchten, müssen in dieser Umgebung eingegeben und erfasst werden.
+description: Die Beta-Umgebung dient zum Testen von Audience Manager-Implementierungen.
+In der Beta-Version vorgenommene Änderungen wirken sich nicht auf die Produktionsdaten aus.
+Die Audience Manager-Beta-Umgebung ist eine kleinere, eigenständige Version der Produktionsumgebung.
+Alle Daten, die getestet werden sollen, müssen in dieser Umgebung eingegeben und erfasst werden.
 seo-description: The beta environment is for testing Audience Manager implementations.
 Changes made in beta do not affect production data.
 The Audience Manager beta environment is a smaller-scale, standalone version of the production environment.
 All the data that you want to test must be entered and collected in this environment.
 seo-title: Beta Environment
 solution: Audience Manager